NEW FAA NOTAM SEARCH TOOL

 Filters including the ability to view only NOTAMs that are effective during a specified time, filters for keywords.
 As well as some lengthy NOTAMs related to regulatory notices and traffic control.

-Upcoming improvements in NOTAM Search will enable aviators to create user profiles, which will allow pilots to save search preferences, save filter and sorting settings, designate preferred airports and more.
-New filter enhancements will include the ability to search by procedure type and runway characteristics, and the enhanced tool will enable pilots to utilize NOTAM Search on tablets and mobile devices.
+Upcoming improvements in FAA NOTAM Search will enable aviators to create user profiles, which will allow pilots to save search preferences, save filter and sorting settings, designate preferred airports, and more.
+New filter enhancements will include the ability to search by procedure type and runway characteristics, and the enhanced aircraft operations tool will enable pilots to utilize NOTAM Search on tablets and mobile devices.

-What will this mean to pilots everywhere?
-This means that days of rooting around trying to find applicable Notices to Airmen while planning for flights, will be over.
+What will these improvements to the NOTAM system mean to pilots everywhere?
+This means enhanced flight information, ending days of rooting around trying to find applicable Notices to Airmen while planning for flights will be over.